Need Help? Give us a call.

 1 (800) 345-3452

-There are a ton of different business loan sources out there to choose from.
-Most might come from banks or business lenders, but friends and family loans are just as common, especially for startups.
-But borrowing from friends and family is a totally different animal than borrowing from traditional lenders.
+That’s because borrowing from friends and family is a totally different animal than borrowing from traditional lenders.
 For one, you won’t encounter deep-diving checks on your financial history or mountains of paperwork.
 In fact, you may have no paperwork at all, as there’s no legal obligation to draft a contract for a personal business loan.
-That said, most borrowers opt for a promissory note for this type of business loan.
+That said, most borrowers opt for a promissory note for this type of business loan as a means of formalizing the transaction.

 In short, promissory notes are quick-and-dirty documents that spell out what the borrower owes the lender.
 They can be detailed, including the total loan amount and the period of time by which it has to be repaid.
 Or they can be just a step above an IOU, which merely spells out that one party owes another a sum of cash.
 Everything else is up to you.